alexisphilip/alexisphilip.fr/content/pages-md/about-me.md

 # About me

-I am a full stack developer who loves to develop.
+I am a full stack developer based in Aix-en-Provence, France.
 From small programs to large scale architectures, from widgets to libraries, I focus on maintaining a strict workflow to build clean and reusable environments.
 Creating useful and original content is what I love to do.